Home » Visit » Travel Ideas » 10 Fortified Churches from Transylvania You Should See

 Location: Hosman, Sibiu County

-The fortified church of Hosman is only a short drive from Sibiu, on the route that goes to Agnita.
-Less known than the other sites on our list, the monument dates from the 14th century.
-The village and the church suffered tremendously because of the Ottoman attacks, being even temporarily depopulated hundreds of years ago.
+This 14th-century fortified church is only a short drive from Sibiu but is less known than other nearby attractions.
+Throughout history, the village and the church suffered tremendously because of the Ottoman attacks, being even temporarily depopulated hundreds of years ago.

 Location: Calnic, Alba County

-One more of the fortified churches from Transylvania part of the UNESCO World Heritage Sites, the monument from Calnic was initially an aristocratic residence.
+One more of the fortified churches from Transylvania from the UNESCO Heritage, this monument was initially an aristocratic residence.
 Sold to the local community in the 15th century, the small castle was fortified with a wall curtain, while storage rooms and even a small chapel were built in the enclosed space.
 Today, only the chapel and two of the towers are open for visitors.

 Location: Saschiz, Mures County